Knowledge Transfer based Evolutionary Deep Neural Network for Intelligent Fault Diagnosis: Introduction

 The organization of the rest of the paper is as follows.
 Section \ref{prob_formulation} defines the problem objective of automatic architecture search.
-Section \ref{theoretical} briefly introduces the theoretical background of evolutionary algorithms, multi-objective optimization, DNN, and knowledge transfer from a DNN to another through function preserving principle.
+Section \ref{theoretical} briefly introduces the theoretical background of evolutionary algorithms, multi-objective optimization, DNN, and knowledge transfer from a DNN to another through the function-preserving principle.
 Section \ref{proposed} describes the proposed EvoN2N.
-Section \ref{experi} discusses the effectiveness of the proposed framework and its comparison with state-of-the-art methods on (i) Case Western Reserve University (CWRU) dataset \cite{cwru}, (ii) Paderborn University (PBU) dataset \cite{paderborn}, and (iii) gearbox fault detection dataset \cite{gfd} under different operating conditions.
+Section \ref{experi} discusses the effectiveness of the proposed framework and its comparison with state-of-the-art methods on (i) Case Western Reserve University (CWRU) dataset \cite{cwru}, (ii) the Paderborn University (PBU) dataset \cite{paderborn} and (iii) the gearbox fault detection dataset \cite{gfd} under different operating conditions.
 Finally, Section \ref{conclusion} concludes the work.